 |25+||0.75 x monthly contribution (+75%)|

 *Number of years not on a medical scheme after the age of 35.

-Means in relation to members on the Private Plus and Private Comprehensive options, a portion of their monthly contribution that is allocated to an individual Savings Account for their exclusive use subject to the conditions contained in the ules.
+Means in relation to members on the Private Plus option, a portion of their monthly contribution that is allocated to an individual Savings Account for their exclusive use subject to the conditions contained in the ules.
 Unless expressly stated to the contrary, the savings facility shall be available for the exclusive purpose of paying benefits for the member and his/her registered dependants that are ordinarily not covered by the Scheme, e.g. day-to- day medical expenses or co-payments on certain provider accounts when the tariff charged, exceeds the tariff covered by Genesis in terms of its Rules.

 At the beginning of each three months period in any financial year, the Scheme will make available a savings facility not exceeding three times the monthly savings contribution that is included in the member’s monthly contribution.
 In addition, any amount unused from a previous three month period in the same financial year, or any unused balance that accumulated from a previous year, plus any other amount transferred from another medical scheme, will be added to the member’s available savings balance.

 Savings benefit of those members joining the Scheme during a financial year, will be prorated to the end of the applicable three month period of that financial year.

 Self Managed Fund (SMF)

 Unless expressly stated to the contrary, members on the Private Comprehensive benefit option may use their SMF benefit to pay for their and / or their registered dependants’ day-to-day medical expenses.